vburlbl/cleantalk-spam-protect/readme.txt

 The anti spam method offered by CleanTalk allows to switch from the methods that trouble the communication (CAPTCHA, question-answer etc.) to a more convenient one.

 The CleanTalk is premium anti spam for WordPress, please look at the <a href="http://cleantalk.org/price">pricing</a>.
-We try to provide the service at the highest level and we can not afford to offer a free version of our service, as this will immediately affect the quality of providing anti spam protection.
-Paying for a year of service, you save a lot more and get:
+We try to provide anti spam service at the highest level and we can not afford to offer a free version of our service, as this will immediately affect the quality of providing anti spam protection.
+Paying for a year of anti spam service, you save a lot more and get:

  * 100% protection against spam bots
  * Time and resources saving